-The TLV320AlC3105 is a highly integrated low-power stereo audio codec with integrated stereo headphone/line amplifier, as well as multiple single-ended inputs and single-ended or fully differential programmable outputs.
-All the features of the TLV320AlC3105 are accessed by programmable registers.
+The TLV320AIC3104 is a highly integrated low-power stereo audio codec with integrated stereo headphone/line amplifier, as well as multiple inputs and outputs that are programmable in single-ended or fully differential configurations.
+All the features of the TLV320AIC3104 are accessed by programmable registers.
 External processor with I2C protocol is required to control the device.
 It is good practice to perform a hardware reset after initial power up to ensure that all registers are in their default states.
 Extensive register-based power control is included, enabling stereo 48-kHz DAC playback as low as 14-mW from a 3.3-V analog supply, making it ideal for portable battery-powered audio and telephony applications.